- Brands of all sizes benefit from partnering with third-party companies, publications, influencers, etc.

-In a surprising partnership, LucasFilm and CoverGirl teamed up to create limited edition Star Wars makeup in conjunction with the release of The Force Awakens.
+In a surprising strategic partnership development, LucasFilm and CoverGirl teamed up to create limited edition Star Wars makeup in conjunction with the release of The Force Awakens.
 As you can imagine, images like the following generated a huge amount of buzz, social shares, and links.

 In our increasingly collaborative world, it’s a dangerous thing to isolate yourself, no matter how big or well-established your brand is.
 Savvy Fortune 1000 brands are recognizing the value of partnerships and are harnessing that potential.

-The partnership between Apple and Mastercard is another perfect example.
+The collaboration between Apple and Mastercard is another perfect example of strategic partnerships.
 When Apple released the ApplePay app, they knew they needed credit card companies to get on board if it was going to work.

 Mastercard saw an opportunity to jump ahead of the competition by being the first credit card to work with ApplePay.
 The end result was that both companies attracted new audiences they wouldn’t have otherwise.

-You should partner with companies and individuals who are related to your business but aren’t in direct competition with you.
+What makes a good strategic partnership?
+For starters, it’s important to partner with companies and individuals who are related to your business.
+However, they shouldn’t be in direct competition with you.

 For example, if you’re a sporting goods retailer, you could partner with sports bloggers, sports publications, sports documentarians, athletes, retired athletes, coaches, fitness influencers, health influencers, gyms, yoga studios, weight loss services, peak performance organizations, vitamin brands, etc.